RIPE-NCC/ripe-database-documentation/docs/14.Appendices/01-Appendix-A--Syntax-of-Object-Attributes.md

 Defines the name of the set.

 **auth:** &lt;auth-scheme&gt; &lt;scheme-info&gt;
-Defines an authorization scheme to be used.
-For a description, see the section, ['Authorization Model'](../10.Authorization/01-Authorization-Model.md)
+Defines an authorisation scheme to be used.
+For a description, see the section, ['Authorisation Model'](../10.Authorisation/01-Authorisation-Model.md#authorisation-model)
 &lt;auth-scheme&gt; and &lt;scheme-info&gt; can take the values listed below:

-**Authorization Schemes**
+**Authorisation Schemes**

 |     |     |
 | --- | --- |